databricks/docker-dev/README.md

 - Run on Windows WSL2, Liunx or Mac
   - x64_64 (Intel, AMD) CPUs can run all databases
-  - ARM64 (Apple Silicon) can run Oracle 19c
+  - ARM64 (Apple Silicon, Tau, Graviton2) can run Oracle 19c
 - Access to a terminal
 - Access to a browser
 - Arcion License file `replicant.loc`